 How to watch the Daytona 500

-NASCAR fans, get ready: the Daytona 500 is just one day away.
+NASCAR fans, get ready: the Daytona 500 is just a few hours away.

 Drivers will soon hit the track at Daytona International Speedway in Daytona Beach, Fla., in hopes of winning the 500-mile race.